 Coronavirus / COVID 19 Deep Cleaning Service

-COVID-19, also known as the Coronavirus, has arrived in full force.
-Offices are shutting down and sending workers home to work remotely when possible.
+Because of COVID-19 offices and commercial spaceshave been forced shut down and send workers home to work remotely when possible.
 Based on what we know, the virus spreads from person-to-person, similar to SARS and MERS.
 Evidence shows that COVID-19 thrives on plastic and steel surfaces for days.
-The Centers for Disease Control and Prevention (CDC) is recommending cleaning and disinfection as a best practice for the prevention of COVID-19.
+The Centers for Disease Control and Prevention (CDC) is recommending commercial cleaning and disinfection as a best practice for the prevention of COVID-19.

 Denver Coronavirus Office Disinfecting & Sanitizing Service